 Cardiac catheterization is a procedure used to show on a computer monitor diseases that affect the heart, the cardiac valves or the coronary arteries.
-A cardiac is a thin, flexible plastic tube that is moved through a blood vessel until it reaches the heart.
-X-ray monitoring is used to guide the .
+A cardiac catheter is a thin, flexible plastic tube that is moved through a blood vessel until it reaches the heart.
+X-ray monitoring is used to guide the catheter.
 There are two main types of cardiac catheterization:

-Right heart catheterization (venous or flow-directed ): The is inserted through a vein in the groin region or at the elbow and then advanced to the right ventricle and the pulmonary artery.
+Right heart catheterization (venous or flow-directed catheter): The catheter is inserted through a vein in the groin region or at the elbow and then advanced to the right ventricle and the pulmonary artery.
 Flow-directed catheters have a small inflatable balloon at the tip, allowing them to be carried by the flow of blood.
-The is used to measure the pressure levels in the right ventricle and the pulmonary artery.
-A contrast medium is injected through the so that the right chamber, the circulation of blood and the function of the cardiac valves can be examined.
+The catheter is used to measure the pressure levels in the right ventricle and the pulmonary artery.
+A contrast medium is injected through the catheter so that the right chamber, the circulation of blood and the function of the cardiac valves can be examined.

-Left heart catheterization (arterial ): This is advanced through an artery in your groin region, elbow or wrist and into the heart’s left ventricle.
+Left heart catheterization (arterial catheter): This catheter is advanced through an artery in your groin region, elbow or wrist and into the heart’s left ventricle.
 After a contrast medium has been injected it’s possible to examine the left ventricle, the aorta, the circulation of blood and the performance of the cardiac valves.

 Right and left heart catheterization

 Coronary angiography (an x-ray examination of the coronary arteries) is also possible with the commonly used left-heart catheterization procedure.
 Contrast medium is injected into the coronary arteries to find possible constrictions.
-Treatment can also be performed during the examination: If narrowed arteries (coronary artery disease, CAD) are found, they can be pushed open using a balloon affixed to the tip of the .
-The can also be used to implant a metal tissue support (stent) to keep the blood vessel open.
+Treatment can also be performed during the examination: If narrowed arteries (coronary artery disease, CAD) are found, they can be pushed open using a balloon affixed to the tip of the catheter.
+The catheter can also be used to implant a metal tissue support (stent) to keep the blood vessel open.

 Cardiac catheter with balloon and stent

 But coronary angiography (left heart catheterization) can't always find out whether a narrowed artery needs to be expanded.
 Measurements can then be done to see how affected the blood flow is in the narrowed section.
-A flexible wire with a built-in sensor is pushed through the into the narrowed artery.
+A flexible wire with a built-in sensor is pushed through the catheter into the narrowed artery.
 The sensor measures the pressure before and after the narrowed section: The bigger the pressure difference is, the more affected the blood flow towards the heart is.
 The measured value is called the myocardial fractional flow reserve (FFR).

 Tissue samples can also be taken during right heart and left heart catheterization.
 Doctors can also check possible causes of arrhythmia.
 Specialized catheters may be used to measure how much blood the heart pumps in one minute.
 This can help doctors find out whether the heart is performing poorly.